Skip to main content

 For more info on running the eval itself, see the Getting Started guide.

-Measuring perplexity
+Measuring Perplexity

 By using the perplexity assertion type, we can set a threshold to ensure that the model's predictions meet our confidence requirements.